 I have over a decade of experience applying behavioral science to business strategy, product management, and design.
 Across startups to enterprise to public sector, I’ve worked in areas like chronic disease management, voter turnout, mental health, and retirement savings.

-- A majority of the organizations I’ve collaborated with have been startups, but a majority of the time and experience was in the public sector.
+- A majority of the organizations I’ve collaborated with have been startups, but a majority of the time and experience was in the public sector or enterprise space.

 Investing & Advising